40net-cloud/fortinet-azure-solutions/FortiGate/AzureVirtualWAN/README.md

 ### FortiGate outside Virtual WAN Hub

-In case the integrated model is doesn't fit your organisation or you already have a FortiGate cluster running in a hub spoke model you can connect this environment with Azure Virtual WAN.
+In case the integrated model doesn't fit your organisation or you already have a FortiGate cluster running in a hub spoke model you can connect this environment with Azure Virtual WAN.

 * [North-South](#north-south): Handling the inbound connectivity from internet to your workloads connected to Azure Virtual WAN
 * [Branch to spoke inspection](#fortigate-secure-sd-wan-inside-virtual-wan-hub): Connecting your branches and datacenters into the FortiGate Next-Generation Firewall in Microsoft Azure